 Fostering women's participation, empowerment and incomes

-(Note - the term 'reforestation strategy' includes (from a technical perspective the broader activities of forest restoration, afforestation and re-greening of drylands)
+(Note - the terms 'tree strategy' and 'reforestation strategy' include, from a technical perspective, the broader activities of forest restoration, afforestation and re-greening of drylands.)

 Our core focus is the tropical forest belt, located largely between the tropics of Cancer and Capricorn.